rajvirchouhan/xFITLIVE/README.md

 ## Introduction
-Welcome to **xEarthF2**!
+Welcome to **xFITLIVE**!
 This project is aimed at developing a state-of-the-art mobile application focused on fitness and health tracking.
 Our goal is to create an engaging platform that helps users improve their physical well-being through personalized workout plans, progress tracking, community support, and more.

 ## Features
 - **Personalized Workouts**: Users can receive customized workout plans tailored to their fitness goals and levels.